El Modena, California: History

 The area was historically, and remains, a barrio or colonia settled by Hispanics of Mexican heritage, as well some Californio and Spanish American settlers in the first half of the 19th century (1790-1850) before the annexation of California by the United States during the Mexican American War (1846-1848).
 In 1883 Quaker settlers arrived and established a local chapter of the Society of Friends.

 El Modena's agricultural days have had a rich cultural impact on the town's history.
 Between the time of its foundation in the 1880s to the suburban development boom in the late 1950s, El Modena was an area filled with citrus groves.
 Roses grown and shipped to Eastern markets were also a major part of the agricultural industry.
 It is now fully urbanized with the majority of its residents being low to middle income families; the annexed areas of the city became upper income in the real estate booms of the 1990s and 2000s (decade).
 The original Quaker church still exists and currently operates as a Mexican restaurant.

 Like the trailer parks of western Santa Ana facing the Santa Ana River, and Panorama Heights within Orange and facing Tustin, the El Modena neighborhood is among the poorest parts of Orange County.
 By the 1970s, much of the older residential areas were poorly maintained: No paved streets, no gutters or sewer caps, poorly dimmed street lighting and mobile home parks without proper utilities.
 As time progressed, however, El Modena's living environment has gradually improved.

-In June of 1993, the El Modena Family Resource Center opened to combat gang violence in the area.
+In June 1993, the El Modena Family Resource Center opened to combat gang violence in the area.
 The project valiantly succeeded, and gang related crime dropped drastically, as well as violent incidents.
 The center and surrounding neighborhood is declared neutral turf by the members of the rival Pearl Street and Varrio Modena Locos gangs, mutually agreeing on keeping relations peaceful between members when in the area.

 The Southern Pacific Railroad formerly had an El Modena Station, located off La Veta Avenue, just south of the present-day La Veta Park.

+Demographics

+El Modena was listed as a census designated place as of November 2024.